 The Bushnell Impulse is incredibly fast at detecting anything with motion and heat.
 Trigger and recovery speeds are top-notch.
 Recovery speed can be tricky as the camera will continue taking pictures as long as there is movement.
 When the movement stops is when the camera sends the photos.
 This is different from other cell cameras, so this is an important note that may or may not affect you.

 We don't list a video recovery time as it doesn't take and send a video.
 It sends you a thumbnail of the video and if you want the video you request it (via the app).
 From there, the camera would send the video next time it connects to the network.

-Detection range is outstanding on the surface but has a serious issue with the detection zone being significantly wider than the field of view.
+Detection range is outstanding on the surface but has an issue with the detection zone being significantly wider than the field of view.
 Expect to get some empty pictures.
 However, in our recent Detection Shootout, the Impulse had an impressive 89% efficiency rating so it may not be as apparent as it appears on the surface.

 Dimensions: 8.25" x 5" x 4"

 Battery Type: 12 AA